 How popular is the baby name Pavel in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Pavel and check out all the blog posts that mention the name Pavel.
+Plus, check out all the blog posts that mention the name Pavel.

 Vladimir and Zynaida Chernenko of Rancho Cordova, California, welcomed their 17th child in December of 2005.

 Here are the names and ages (in 2005) of all 17:

 - Andrey, 19